What is Insight Advisor and business logic?

 Recommended associations: Insight Advisor can recommend associations between your data tables in the Associations view in Data manager.
 The Recommended associations panel lets you view and apply these recommendations.

-Insight Advisor search-based analysis
+Insight Advisor Search

 For example, you are interested in viewing some visualizations that show profit earned by each employee.
 Open the tutorial app in Qlik Sense.
 In Sheet, search for show profit by employee.
 Insight Advisor generates results.